akerpod/obsidian-telegram-sync/README.md

 - If messages aren't being received, check that your bot token is correct
 - Ensure the "Telegram" folder (or your custom folder) exists in your vault
 - Check the console for any error messages
+- Error handling is implemented for message processing and bot operations.
+If you encounter issues, refer to the console logs for detailed error messages.

 ## License